haskell/haskell-ide-engine/README.md

 Uses the [shake](https://shakebuild.com/) build system for predictable builds.

 Note, on first invocation of the build script, a GHC is being installed for execution.
-However, if you build HIE for every GHC, no GHC is downloaded twice.
 The GHC used for the `install.hs` can be adjusted in `shake.yaml` by using a different resolver.

 Available commands can be seen with: